Lab certification test are designed to burn as cleanly as possible and all emission results must now be publicly disclosed as of 2015. |

 The current effort involves reviewing every stove’s certification paperwork to ensure that it includes all the elements that EPA regulations require, such as average CO, the manufacturer’s written instructions to the lab, firebox dimensions, efficiency calculations, burn rate calculations, raw data sheets, documentation of run anomalies, etc. etc.

 If you are not familiar with this brewing controversial initiative, you are not alone.
 The first time most people outside a small group of manufacturers and regulators heard about this was a month ago, Sept.
-18, when a group of states weighed in on the litigation between HPBA and the EPA Their brief mentioned that the Alaska Department of Environmental Conservation was conducting a systematic review of wood-burning devices that have been certified to be compliant with EPA standards.
+18, when a group of states weighed in on the litigation between HPBA and the EPA.
+Their brief mentioned that the Alaska Department of Environmental Conservation was conducting a systematic review of wood-burning devices that have been certified to be compliant with EPA standards.
 The Department found that 59% of the certifications had inaccurate certification data, and that the EPA must have a way to check on manufacturers through audits.

-The start-up phase of a stove in the lab
+The start-up phase of a stove in the lab should be consistent with how it is described in the owner's manual. |

 The lists being developed by Alaska officials only pertain to what can and can’t be sold in the Fairbanks Nonattainment Area, a very small market.
 But regulators, manufacturers and test labs we spoke to all say that this is having major repercussions.
 For the EPA, it’s a wakeup call that they have not been sufficiently reviewing test lab reports before certifying stoves.
 Test labs are under more scrutiny for various practices and are already being asked by manufacturers to help ensure their tests come in under 6 grams during the first hour.
 And scores of manufacturers are scurrying to provide additional information to Alaska and showing them the details that were in their test reports that Alaska officials missed.